-- a statement that the particular treatment or procedure may involve risks to the subject, which are currently unforeseeable.
-(For example: Include when the research involves investigational test articles or other procedures in which the risks to subjects is not well known.) - a statement that if the subject is or becomes pregnant, the particular treatment or procedure may involve risks to the embryo or fetus, which are currently unforeseeable.
-(For example: Include when the research involves pregnant women or women of childbearing potential and the risk to fetuses of the drugs, devices, or other procedures involved in the research is not well known.) - anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent.
-(For example: Include when there are anticipated circumstances under which the investigator may terminate participation of a subject.) - any additional costs to the subject that may result from participation in the research.
-(For example: Include when it is anticipated that subjects may have additional costs.) - the consequences of a subject's decision to withdraw from the research.
-(For example: Include when withdrawal from the research is associated with adverse consequences. - procedures for orderly termination of participation by the subject.
-(For example: Include when the protocol describes such procedures.) - a statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject.
-(For example: Include when the research is long term and interim information is likely to be developed during the conduct of the research.) - the approximate number of subjects involved in the study.
-(For example: Include when the research involves more than minimal risk.)
+- 1. a statement that the particular treatment or procedure may involve risks to the subject, which are currently unforeseeable.
+(For example: Include when the research involves investigational test articles or other procedures in which the risks to subjects is not well known.) - a. a statement that if the subject is or becomes pregnant, the particular treatment or procedure may involve risks to the embryo or fetus, which are currently unforeseeable.
+(For example: Include when the research involves pregnant women or women of childbearing potential and the risk to fetuses of the drugs, devices, or other procedures involved in the research is not well known.) - 2. anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's or LAR's consent.
+(For example: Include when there are anticipated circumstances under which the investigator may terminate participation of a subject.) - 3. any additional costs to the subject that may result from participation in the research.
+(For example: Include when it is anticipated that subjects may have additional costs.) - 4. the consequences of a subject's decision to withdraw from the research.
+(For example: Include when withdrawal from the research is associated with adverse consequences. - a. procedures for orderly termination of participation by the subject.
+(For example: Include when the protocol describes such procedures.) - 5. a statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject.
+(For example: Include when the research is long term and interim information is likely to be developed during the conduct of the research.) - 6. the approximate number of subjects involved in the study.
+(For example: Include when the research involves more than minimal risk.) - 7. a statement that the subject's biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profit.